ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/description.md

 The knowledge and understanding of C2 infrastructure are essential for both offensive (ethical hacking, penetration testing) and defensive (cybersecurity) purposes.

-#### 3.6.1 TASK Reading and understanding a detailled incident report
 On this page (https://thedfirreport.com/2023/02/06/collect-exfiltrate-sleep-repeat/), you can find a detailled report of a cyber security incident, which has been occurring since August 2022.
 Read the report and try to understand the concepts we have seen.
 Answer the following questions:

 - What APT was behind the incident?
 We need the MITRE ID of this APT Group: